brycie-boy/The_Cosmos/Moral Disipline.md

 ## Moral Discipline #🧠

-Moral discipline consisits of five general training rules known as the five precepts, which consists of abstainig from:
+Moral discipline consisits of five general training rules known as the five precepts, which include abstaining from:

-- taking life
+- killing
 - stealing
 - sexual misconduct
 - lying